 - Gently wash the soybeans thoroughly several times under running water.
 P.S.
 The foam seen in the images here is not soap.

 - In a large bowl, add the rinsed soybeans and fill the bowl with filtered water to about 5 inches (10 cm) above the beans.
 Soak the soybeans for 18 hours.

 - Add the soybeans into the inner pot of Instant Pot.
-Fill the pot with filtered water to about ½ inch (1.2 cm) above the beans (roughly 8 cups).
+Fill the pot with filtered water to about ½ inch (1.2 cm) above the beans (roughly 8 cup line of the pot).

-STOVETOP OPTION: Alternatively, you can cook the beans on the stovetop.
+- STOVETOP OPTION: Alternatively, you can cook the beans on the stovetop.
 Bring to a boil over high heat, skim off the surface scum, lower to a simmer, and cook for about 3-4 hours, uncovered, until the beans are soft.
-Add water as needed during simmering to keep the soybeans submerged in just enough water.
+Add water as needed during simmering.
+You want to keep the soybeans submerged in just enough water.

 - Also, put some alcohol (shochu, vodka, soju, sake, etc) on a clean cloth and wipe inside the jar you will put miso in.